Hetero Group's Journey Towards Modernizing Pharma Traceability Operations with AltiusHub

 Hetero Group is one of India's leading privately held pharmaceutical companies, operating across 145+ countries with 36 state-of-the-art manufacturing facilities approved by major global regulatory authorities.
 The group revenues are estimated between USD 2–3 billion.

-As one of the world's largest producers of anti-retroviral (ARV) drugs used in HIV/AIDS treatment, Hetero operates within supply chains where uninterrupted traceability data exchange, regulatory readiness and operational continuity are closely interconnected.
+As one of the world's largest producers of anti-retroviral (ARV) drugs used in HIV/AIDS treatment, Hetero operates across global pharmaceutical markets where increasingly complex supply chain scenarios and diverse regulatory expectations demand systems capable of supporting uninterrupted data exchange and operational visibility.

 Reflecting on these realities, Hetero Group’s Director, Mr. Bhaskar Reddy shared: